turingschool/md_launch_curriculum/Mod0/TechnicalDay1.md

 Open [this repl](https://replit.com/@MeganMcMahon1/MakingDecisions#main.cs) and complete the following:
 1. Fork the repl so that you have your own copy.
 2. Identify as many of the tools you learned about above as you can.
 Make a [comment](https://www.w3schools.com/cs/cs_comments.php) above each line where you see something you recognize.
+You may not recognize everything in this code - that's ok!
 3. Run the program by clicking on the green play button!

 ## Thinking Like a Developer